jm-c/MITgcm/verification/short_surf_wave/README.md

 # Instructions:

-Download MITgcm from the MITgcm repository to `$my_base_dir$/MITgcm` and, in `MITgcm` directory,
-download `cpl_gray_swamp+ocn` from the `MITgcm/verification_other/` repository.
+Download MITgcm from the MITgcm repository to `$my_base_dir$/MITgcm` and, in `MITgcm` directory, download `cpl_gray_swamp+ocn` from the `MITgcm/verification_other/` repository.

 ## Short test run to check:
 One could compile and run a very short test (4.h simulated time), using only 3 processors (one for each component), by running the batch script `MITgcm/tools/run_cpl_test` following the same instructions as described in `verification/cpl_aim+ocn/README.md`.
-This provide a quick way to check that everything is in place for a longer and meaningful simulation as described below.
+This provide a quick way to check that everything is in place for a longer and more meaningful simulation as described below.

 ## Preparing the executables: